cryptocode/bio/README.md

 ```

 As you can see, when an environment is placed in the first position of a list, it changes which environment the following argument is looked up in.

+The argument can either be a symbol, or a list which will be interpreted in the context of the new environment.

 Use cases of `self` include modules, composite data types, polymorphic behavior, and enabling duck-typed interfaces/protocols.